fluoretto/public-assets/README.md

-# public-assets
+# Fluoretto Public CDN
-Fluoretto Public CDN
+This repository hosts the files that are deployed to Fluoretto Shared Assets website (assets.fluoretto.com)